-Now open until 20 October 2019 to coincide with the ‘Quilty’ exhibition at the Gallery of Modern Art (GOMA) from 29 July, the Children’s Art Centre has worked with Ben Quilty to recreate the world of his studio.
+To coincide with the ‘Quilty’ exhibition at the Gallery of Modern Art (GOMA), the Children’s Art Centre worked with Ben Quilty to recreate the world of his studio.

 Bring the kids and family to GOMA to experience ‘Ben Quilty: Family Portrait’.
 You are encouraged to explore the art of portraiture in an artist studio setting, draw a portrait of a family member or best friend following our instructional video and pick up drawing tips to contine when you get home, play with colour and distortion to create a digital self-portrait, and experience Quilty’s work in a new way through painting replicas that you can touch.
 All free, and a perfect way for kids of any age to embrace their creativity.